carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 for the `non-vehicle` class seem more unstructured, which will allow us to effectively classify vehicles in images.

-The output of the HOG features is a 5292-dimensional vector, which we then use as input to the classifier.
+The output of the HOG features is a 7x7x2x2x9x3, or 5292-dimensional vector, which we then use as input to the classifier.

 <mark>Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).</mark>